edasaur/Pyreq/README.md

 ```
 	tmpvirtualenv directoryOfSourceCode
 ```
-To percolate a module:
+To move a module to shell level:
 ```
 	tmpvirtualenv -p package1 [package2 package3...]
 ```

 ##Installation
-Merely fork this repository to download and move the tmpvirtualenv file to wherever your virtualenvwrapper.sh file is.
+Merely fork this repository to download and move the tmpvirtualenv file to /usr/bin/

 ##License
 The MIT License (MIT)